NBNet: Noise Basis Learning for Image Denoising with Subspace Projection: Related Works

 \subsection{Traditional Methods}

-Image noise reduction is a fundamental component in the image processing and has been studied for decades.
-Early works usually rely on image priors, including non-local means~(NLM)~\cite{buades2005non}, sparse coding \cite{elad2006image,mairal2009non,aharon2006k}, 3D transform-domain filtering~(BM3D)~\cite{dabov2007image}, and others~\cite{gu2014weighted,portilla2003image}.
-Although these classical approaches like BM3D~\cite{dabov2007image}, can generate reasonable desnoising results with certain accuracy and robustness, their algorithmic complexity is usually high and with limited generalization.
+Image noise reduction is a fundamental component in image processing problem and has been studied for decades.
+Early works usually rely on image priors, including non-local means~(NLM) \cite{buades2005non}, sparse coding \cite{elad2006image,mairal2009non,aharon2006k}, 3D transform-domain filtering~(BM3D) \cite{dabov2007image}, and others \cite{gu2014weighted,portilla2003image}.
+Although these classical approaches like BM3D, can generate reasonable desnoising results with certain accuracy and robustness, their algorithmic complexity is usually high and with limited generalization.
 With the recent development of convolutional neural networks~(CNNs), end-to-end trained denoising CNNs has gained considerable attention with great success in this field.
-The network architecture design and noise modeling are the two main directions of CNN based approaches.

-\subsection{Network Architecture}
+\subsection{Network architecture}